Nermhy/Nermhy/README.md

-- 👋 Hi, I’m @Nermhy
+- 👋 Hi, I’m @Nermhy Fullstack programmer and web/graphic/industrial Designer.
+- I know these languages: JS/TS, LuaU, html/css.
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me ...
+- 📫 How to reach me: dm me in discord

 <!---
 Nermhy/Nermhy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.